kevinmgamboa/containerising_docker/example1_print_function/info.md

 # Define commands when starting container
 CMD ["python", "app.py"]
 ```
-After this Docker file is created, we will have to build the image by typing the command `docker build -t image_name`.
+After this Docker file is created, we will have to build the image by typing the commands `docker build -t image_name .`.
 The `-t` specify the "tag" or name for the image.
 Then we can type the magic words `docker run --rm image_name` where the `--rm` means that we remove the container after running it.